The filter of interpretability types of Hobby-McKenzie varieties is prime: Free relational structures and clone homomorphisms

+We also note that $\alg F$ has two unary term operations related to the unary terms $x$ and $x^2$.
+The first of these unary operations is the identity map $\id$ on $F$, and the second one is denoted by $r$ where $r$ maps $x,y,z$ to $x^2,y^2,z^2$ respectively, and fixes the other elements of $F$.
+So, $U=\{\id, r\}$.
+Hence, $F_{\id}=\{x,y,z\}$ and \vglue-16truept\vege \end{example}

+The free relational structure $\mF$ in the example is displayed in Figure~\ref{fig:free}.
+Note that for clarity, we left off loops, and used undirected edges to replace back and forth edges in the figure.
+We note that the clone of $\var V_{\Id}$ consists of only projections, and hence, there is a clone homomorphism from it to $\pol(\mS)$.
+Observe that the components of $\mF$ are $\mF_{\id}$ and $\mF_r$, and $\mS$ is a retract of $\mF_{\id}$.
+The following lemma shows that a similar phenomenon holds in general.

-\begin{lemma} Let $\var V$ be a non-trivial variety.
-Let $\mS$ be a reflexive connected relational structure such that there is a clone homomorphism from the clone of $\var V_{\Id}$ to $\pol(\mS)$.
-Let $\alg F\in\var V$ denote the free algebra with the free generating set $S$, and $\mF$ the free relational structure generated by $\mS$ in $\var V$.
+\begin{lemma} Let $\mS$ be a reflexive connected relational structure.
+Let $\var V$ be a non-trivial variety, $\alg F\in\var V$ the free algebra with free generating set $S$, and $\mF$ the free relational structure generated by $\mS$ in $\var V$.
+Let $U$ denote the set of unary term operations of $\alg F$, and for any $u\in U$, let $\mF_u$ be the substructure defined in Definition~\ref{defofF}.
 Then the following hold.